Derek Chang

 The Department of History is committed to pursuing excellence in historical scholarship and teaching across many different time periods and research interests.
 Its outstanding faculty specializes in a wide array of historical issues and themes that transcend particular regions and periods.
 Courses connect undergraduate and graduate students with the excitement of historic discovery and provide a rigorous training in researching and analyzing the human past.

 Are you interested in becoming a history major?
 You can now apply online, after securing your own major advisor.
 For more information: history-major-application-information.
-Paper Applications are available in McGraw Hall, fourth floor.
+Paper Applications are available in 120 Mary Ann Wood Drive.

 Important notices: